Articaine HCl

 Dual Metabolism: Unlike some other amide anesthetics that are primarily metabolized in the liver, articaine is partially metabolized in the bloodstream by esterases.
 This dual pathway contributes to a quicker elimination and potentially a lower risk of systemic toxicity, especially with repeated injections.

-Availability: It's available in different formulations, commonly as a 4% solution with epinephrine concentrations of 1:100,000 or 1:200,000.
-The 1:100,000 epinephrine concentration is often preferred when more pronounced hemostasis (blood control) is desired, such as during surgical procedures.
+Availability: Its available in different formulations, commonly as a 4% solution with epinephrine concentrations of 1: 100,000 or 1: 200,000.
+The 1: 100,000 epinephrine concentration is often preferred when more pronounced hemostasis (blood control) is desired, such as during surgical procedures.

 Administration: